A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Solids and surface chemistry is the study of the chemical and physical properties of solids and surfaces.
 Solids are materials that have a fixed shape and volume, while surfaces are the boundaries between solids and other phases, such as liquids or gases.
-Solids and surface chemistry is a broad field that encompasses a wide range of topics, including the synthesis, characterization, and reactivity of solids and surfaces.
+This field encompasses a wide range of topics, including the synthesis, characterization, and reactivity of solids and surfaces.

 Basic Concepts